xerolinux/XeroHub/content/updates/iso-releases/index.md

 ## No Need to Panic

 Worry not though!
 As long as you're rocking **XeroLinux** like a pro, keeping those updates flowing when they arrive, and using our snazzy "**Apply latest XeroLinux specific changes/updates**" option, you won't be missing out on much action!
 This change will take place after **March**.
-ISOs will continue to be available for new users.
-Just make sure to update post-install.
-(You don't want to be behid the rest now, do you?)

 <div align="center">